yasir2000/openwrt-oldwiki-md/AtherosPort.rst

 AR531x/231x-specific kernel patches will go into {{{target/linux/linux-2.4/patches/ar531x}}}.
 The build system part that constructs the firmware images for AR531x based routers will be in {{{target/linux/image/ar531x}}}.

+== Work Done currently ==

+The architecture files are updated and in the openwrt buildroot.
+At present it is not fully integrated, it defaults to using the AP30 configuration, and the ethernet driver is not optional.
+Support for ar5315 series CPUs is not present.

+There are patches in {{{target/linux/linux-2.4/patches/ar531x}}}, the config file for the kernel in {{{target/linux/linux-2.4/config}}}.

+Patches still to be applied:
+    Madwifi specifying AHB instead of PCI -- in queue

+    Removal of PCI based packages as ar5312 series CPU's lack have PCI.